dvicory/skarabox/docs/dual-ssh-keys.md

 ## Overview

-**Skarabox now supports dual SSH keys** for enhanced security while maintaining full backward compatibility.
+**Skarabox now supports dual host keys** for enhanced security while maintaining full backward compatibility.
 The system automatically detects which architecture to use based on your SOPS configuration.

 ### Default Behavior for New Hosts

 When you run `nix run skarabox#gen-new-host -- -n hostname`, you automatically get:

-**🔐 Two SSH Keys:**
+**🔐 Two Host Keys:**
 - **Initrd Key** (`/boot/host_key`): Vulnerable storage, limited to boot unlock only
-- **Runtime Key** (`/persist/ssh/runtime_host_key`): Secure encrypted storage, used for administration and SOPS
+- **Runtime Key** (`/persist/etc/ssh/ssh_host_ed25519_key`): Secure encrypted storage, used for administration and SOPS

 **🔒 Secure by Default:**
 - SOPS secrets are encrypted with the **secure runtime key**